Choose Which Shape of Ice You Want

 Outdoor Kitchen Ice Maker Production vs. Storage Capacity

 The 2 defining features of BBQ island ice makers are how much they can produce and how much they can store at one time.
 We define production by an appliance’s output over 24 hours of continual use, while capacity measures how much ice can be stored inside the unit before it stops producing more.
 To figure out if a particular model meets your needs, ask yourself how much ice you’ll typically require versus how much you’d like to be able to produce in a given amount of time.

 A good way to think about consumption is 10 drinks per 5 pounds of ice, assuming drinks are 8 ounces each.
 If you host big events throughout the year, then you might be better off with a unit that has a large enough storage capacity to serve a whole fleet of drinks.
 But outdoor entertainers who rarely host huge events may find that an ice maker with a smaller capacity and greater production is the best fit.
 Keep in mind that you can pair a high-producing model with a pull-out ice chest drawer or a companion ice bin to start preparing in advance for large gatherings.

 Made it to the end without getting brainfreeze?
-It’s OK if you didn’t — our outdoor kitchen experts are always standing by at 1-877-743-2269 to answer any questions you have about outdoor or indoor ice makers.
+It’s OK if you didn’t — our outdoor kitchen experts are always standing by at 1-877-743-2269 to answer any questions you have about outdoor ice makers.
 Our Free Outdoor Living Design Service is another great resource that can bring you one step closer to chilling out and enjoying your backyard more than ever before.